-The aim for the pilot study is to examine the possibilities for collecting and processing of data for the processing industry.
-The pilot study should provide the foundation for collection of yearly data that makes it possible to evaluate the economic situation in the processing industry as a whole, as well as for special lines of business of the sector compiled at both different products and geographical regions.
+The aim for the pilot study was to examine the possibilities for collecting and processing of data for the processing industry.
+The pilot study has provided the foundation for collection of yearly data that makes it possible to evaluate the economic situation in the processing industry as a whole, as well as for special lines of business of the sector compiled at different species and degree of processing.
+The results and conclusions from the pilot study have been forwarded to the Commission in October 2003.